the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Secure `tiller` from access inside the cluster.

 `tiller`s port is exposed in the cluster without authentication and if you probe this port _directly_ (i.e. by bypassing `helm`) then `tiller`s permissions can be exploited.
-This step forces `tiller` to listen to commands from `localhost` (i.e. `helm`) _only_ so that e.g. other pods inside the cluster cannot ask `tiller` to install a new chart granting them arbitrary, elevated RBAC privileges and exploit them.
+This step forces `tiller` to listen to commands from `localhost` (i.e. `helm`) _only_ so that e.g. other pods inside the cluster cannot ask `tiller` to install a new chart.
+For example, this could give other pods arbitrary, elevated privileges to exploit.
 More details [here](https://engineering.bitnami.com/articles/helm-security.html).

 ```bash